Five.

 Most people underperform the index they're trying to beat.

 Stock picking is not wrong — it's just hard.
-The research on individual stock selection versus index funds is not ambiguous.
-Most active strategies underperform their benchmarks over 10+ years, net of costs and taxes.
-The Frame gives you the index exposure plus a legitimate outlet for conviction plays in the Dare slot.
+The research on individual stock selection versus index funds is clear: most active strategies underperform their benchmarks over 10+ years, net of costs and taxes.
+The Frame gives you index exposure plus a legitimate outlet for conviction plays in the Dare slot.

 The math, already done.